Private Wealth 2024

 Stamp duty is chargeable on certain documents specified in the First Schedule to the Stamp Duty Ordinance.
 These documents largely relate to transactions of Hong Kong stock and immovable properties.

-For transfers of immovable property in Hong Kong, ad valorem stamp duty at either Scale 1 rates (maximum of 15%) or Scale 2 rates (maximum of 4.25%) is chargeable based on the higher of the sale price and the market value of the property.
-For residential property disposed of within 36 months of its acquisition, special stamp duty will be imposed in addition to the ad valorem stamp duty at regressive rates from 10% to 20% for different holding periods.
+For transfers of immovable property in Hong Kong, ad valorem stamp duty at either Scale 1 rates or Scale 2 rates (maximum of 4.25%, or maximum of 8.5% for certain instruments executed before 26 November 2020) is chargeable based on the higher of the sale price and the market value of the property.
+The special stamp duty and buyer’s stamp duty have been abolished since 28 February 2024.

 Exemptions